srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     > ...
     > ```

-1. Notice the Console outputs from the simulated device app that are displayed in Terminal window.
+1. Notice that the simulated device app sends output to the Terminal window.

     When the simulated device application runs, the **Terminal** will display the Console output from the app.